-- 1.)
-Attempting to turn in a module activity just before the grace period deadline is at your own risk.
+IMPORTANT: Attempting to turn in a module activity just before the grace period deadline is at your own risk.
 If you miss this deadline for any reason at all, even if that reason is out of your control, and you cannot get your assignment turned in because you waited until the very last day of your grace period to turn it in, that is completely on you and you will receive a zero on those activities.
-No exceptions. - 2.)
-It is your responsibility to make sure your activity submitted properly.
-If for some reason your activity does not submit properly and the grace period deadline has passed, you will be instructed to complete the make-up activity.
-If this issue happens with more than one activity, you will receive zero scores on all other activities affected.
+No exceptions.
+It is also your responsibility to make sure your activity has submitted properly.
+No exceptions.

-Final Exam (30% of your grade):
+Mid-term and Final exam (30% of your grade)

-There will be one timed online exam for this course that will be an objective-type multiple-choice exam.
-A study guide, which will outline administrative details of the exam along with the topics covered, will be posted on the course website for studying purposes two weeks in advance of the exam opening.
-I will also make a sample exam available one week before the exam date.
-You may use notes while you take the exam, but because the exams are timed once you start them, you should master the subjects you are being tested on before attempting an exam so that you can finish in plenty of time.
+There will be two timed online exams for this course that will be an objective-type multiple-choice exam.
+Exam #1 will cover topics learned in Modules 1-5.
+Exam #2 will cover topics learned in Modules 6-11.
+A study guide, which will outline administrative details of the exam along with the topics covered, will be posted on the course website for studying purposes in advance of the exam opening.
+I will also make a sample exam available a few days before the exam date.
+You may use notes while you take an exam, but because the exams are timed once you start them, you should master the subjects you are being tested on before attempting an exam so that you can finish in plenty of time.
 I highly recommend having a small index card worth of notes near by and your completed sample exam while you are taking each online exam to help you save time thumbing through your notes and textbook for answers.
 Much like a classroom exam, once you submit your answers, your exam score will not be available to you immediately.
 Your score will be made available to you after the last day the exam is available to students.
+Note: If you miss an exam, a make-up exam may be assigned to you in the few days following the main exam.

 WARNING: IT IS YOUR RESPONSIBILITY TO UNDERSTAND WHEN AN EXAM OPENS AND CLOSES.
-IF YOU MISS AN EXAM AND MAKE-UP EXAM DUE TO MISUNDERSTANDING THE SCHEDULE, INTERNET ISSUES, WEBACCESS ISSUES, HOSPITAL STAYS, OR FOR ANY OTHER REASON, EVEN IF THAT REASON IS OUT OF YOUR CONTROL, YOU WILL STILL RECEIVE A ZERO ON THAT EXAM.
+IF YOU MISS A REGULAR AND MAKE-UP EXAM PERIOD DUE TO MISUNDERSTANDING THE SCHEDULE, INTERNET ISSUES, WEBACCESS ISSUES, HOSPITAL STAY, ILLNESS OR FOR ANY OTHER REASON, EVEN IF THAT REASON IS OUT OF YOUR CONTROL, YOU WILL RECEIVE A ZERO ON THAT EXAM.
 NO EXCEPTIONS.

-Grading:
+Grading

-Forum Participation (5) 20% (200 points)
+Forum Participation (10) 20% (200 points)

 Module Activities (10) 50% (500 points)

-Exams (1) 30% (300 points)
+Exams (2) 30% (300 points)

 Total Points: 100% (1000 points)